-I don’t know about you, but I sure am confused about all this current debate over gender equity, gay rights, and transgenders.
+I don’t know about you, but I sure am confused about all this current debate over gender equity, gay rights, and transgenders, especially with new rulings by the U.S. Supreme Court.
 I keep reading in the newspaper about LGBT.
 I had to look up the lettering to even know what the abbreviation means.
 Being “politically correct” has become an obsession with much of the country as well as right here at home in Louisiana.

 Republicans just a few weeks ago were scouring major cities across the country to find a new location for their national convention, scheduled for mid-August.
 The GOP had originally planned to congregate in Charlotte North Carolina, but the governor set extremely strict standards for any type of large gathering.
 President Trump seems dead set on going to a more friendly environment.
 New Orleans was initially in the running.